-- Encourage children to talk about themselves positively and regard themselves as achievers. - Provide additional support and security for children who need it before and after school - Children's experiences and backgrounds are utilised in planning and gathering teaching materials.

-Children share in discus sessions and activities sions dealing with ro acism in assemblies c ind PSHE Provide explicit informa racist incident) tion for children (on what to do if they ar e victims of a Develop positive relatior child can share their ex • amiA
+- Encourage children to talk about themselves positively and regard themselves as achievers. - Provide additional support and security for children who need it before and after school - Children's experiences and backgrounds are utilised in planning and gathering teaching materials. - Children share in discussions dealing with racism in assemblies and PSHE sessions and activities - Provide explicit information for children (on what to do if they are victims of a racist incident) - Develop positive relationships between staff and children in order to ensure the child can share their experiences and tell about incidents of abuse